dshadoff/TRS-80_TC-8/Theory/README.md

 #### TC-8 Format - Assembling Bits into Bytes

-In order to assemble bits into bytes, two things must happen (as mentioned above for TRS-80 format):
+As stated above for the TRS-80 format, in order to assemble bits into bytes, two things must happen:
-1. Synchronization, and
+1. Synchronization of bits at the byte boundary, and
 2. Agreement of bit sequence

 In order to synchronize, the start of a file begins with a series of many long (zero) halfwaves, followed by a